 Environmental Laws and Regulations Governing the Industry

 Various regulatory schemes require companies in the aerospace, satellite and defense systems sectors to identify and report the chemicals and other substances that suppliers around the globe use in manufacturing millions of parts for aircraft and defense products.
-In particular, the industry’s global supply chain includes materials that could be subject to SEC reporting under the Dodd-Frank Act, such as products that contain conflict minerals or involve climate change impacts.
+The industry’s global supply chain includes materials that could be subject to SEC reporting under the Dodd-Frank Act, such as products that contain conflict minerals or involve climate change impacts.

 Strategic Guidance for the Aerospace, Satellites and Defense Systems Industries

 Bick Law offers a full range of environmental law services to companies in the aerospace, satellite and defense systems industries.
 We represent manufacturing companies, suppliers, defense contractors, technology companies and other businesses on a regional, national and global level.
 Our California environmental lawyers are familiar with the environmental, business and financial issues our clients face.
 They deliver the strategic guidance companies need to address these challenges.

 We work to establish compliance programs and site remediation plans that meet the requirements of federal, state and local governments.
 We focus on identifying and addressing concerns before they result in costly legal problems.
 When disputes cannot be resolved, our attorneys vigorously advocate on behalf of our clients.
 We have experience in federal and state enforcement actions, citizen suits, common law toxic tort actions and criminal actions.
 We assist aerospace, satellite and defense system companies in commercial transactions.
 In addition, we help to secure the permits and certifications our clients need to operate their businesses.